Mild cognitive impairment: Classification

 MCI can present with a variety of symptoms, but is divided generally into two types.

 Amnestic MCI (aMCI) is mild cognitive impairment with memory loss as the predominant symptom; aMCI is frequently seen as a prodromal stage of Alzheimer's disease.
 Studies suggest that these individuals tend to progress to probable Alzheimer's disease at a rate of approximately 10% to 15% per year.
 It is possible that being diagnosed with cognitive decline may serve as an indicator of MCI.

 Nonamnestic MCI (naMCI) is mild cognitive impairment in which impairments in domains other than memory (for example, language, visuospatial, executive) are more prominent.
 It may be further divided as nonamnestic single- or multiple-domain MCI, and these individuals are believed to be more likely to convert to other dementias (for example, dementia with Lewy bodies).

 Causes

 Mild cognitive impairment (MCI) may be caused due to alteration in the brain triggered during early stages of Alzheimer's disease, to other causes, or to a combination of causes.
 Brain damage, brain injury, delirium and prolonged substance abuse can cause MCI.
 HIV-associated neurocognitive disorder can cause MCI.
 Risk factors of both dementia and MCI are the same, and include: aging, genetics, and cardiovascular disease.
+There is a significant association between mild cognitive impairment (MCI) and hearing impairment, although most cases of MCI are not due to hearing impairment.
+Hearing loss in individuals with MCI may contribute to further cognitive decline; however, this relationship may also reflect shared neuropathological processes involving cortical regions responsible for auditory function.

 Diagnosis

+The first step in the diagnosis is screening.
+Montreal Cognitive Assessment (MoCA) is one of the screening tools that may guide a detailed evaluation.
 The diagnosis of MCI requires clinical judgement, possibly including clinical observation, neuroimaging, blood tests and neuropsychological testing.
 MCI may be diagnosed differently by different clinicians using different definitions or criteria, but generally including: